 - University of London Global MBA Scholarship: 150 scholarships are available for students in emerging markets that are, or have the potential to become, entrepreneurs.
 A scholarship of 30% off the Global MBA fee.

-- Ireland-Africa Fellows Programme: The programme offers selected students the opportunity to undertake a fully-funded one-year master’s programme at a prestigious higher education institution (HEI) in Ireland.
+- Ireland-Africa Fellows Programme: The program offers selected students the opportunity to undertake a fully-funded one-year master’s program at a prestigious higher education institution (HEI) in Ireland.
 The award covers course fees, flights, and accommodation and living costs.

 Study in Asia